-7 Proven Ways To Lose Weight After an Injury (or Anytime)
+7 Proven Ways To Lose Weight After an Accident or Injury

 People who made one small change each week in their food choices or physical activity lost 4 times more weight during a 4 month program than people who followed a painful, traditional low calorie diet, according to a study published in the Annals of Behavioral Medicine.
 The participants who committed to making one small change per week also lost more than twice as much belly fat and 2 1/2 inches more off their waistline.
 Some of the small changes participants made included drinking one fewer can of soda or walking 5 more minutes each day.

 Numerous studies show that the best way to lose an unhealthy habit is to replace it with a healthier habit.
-So, just to name a few examples, you could replace mayonnaise with mustard, replace a snickers bar with a dark chocolate bar, and/or replace riding the elevator with walking the stairs.
-As mentioned above, small changes add up over time and are proven to work.
+So, just to name a few examples, you could replace mayonnaise with mustard, replace a snickers bar with your favorite fruit, and/or replace riding the elevator with walking the stairs.
+As mentioned above, small changes add up over time and are proven to help with weight loss after being injured, like from a slip and fall accident or workplace injury.

-On the TV Show, My Diet is Better than Yours, the super food swap diet won the competition.
+For example, on the TV Show, My Diet is Better than Yours, the super food swap diet won the competition.
 That diet was based on the replace don’t deny principles and sought creative ways to replace unhealthy comfort foods with healthier alternatives.
+Interestingly, one contestant followed a ketogenic diet and led the competition for a while.
+However, as time went on, he fell behind and the super food swap diet contestant took the lead and eventually won the competition.

 Fortunately, smart phone apps now make it easier than ever to track what we eat and drink, and many of them have massive databases with the caloric content of almost every food imaginable, including foods from restaurants.